MTCodes01/Spotlet/README.md

 *Project co-creator focused on frontend and details collection from hostel owners.*

 <div align="center">
-  Made by MTCode01 and , when i was bored!
+  Made by MTCode01 and Muhammed, when i was bored!
 </div>